Hanqaqa/QtTests/README.md

 ## 1. Pre installation in different OS:

-All of them begin by downloading the installer from their [Qt Open Source Development page](https://www.qt.io/download-open-source) and clicking in [Download the Qt Online installer](https://www.qt.io/download-qt-installer-oss) and choosing your system.
+All of installation in different OS begin by downloading the installer from their [Qt Open Source Development page](https://www.qt.io/download-open-source) and clicking in [Download the Qt Online installer](https://www.qt.io/download-qt-installer-oss) and choosing your system.

 ### Windows 10